abhinav/git-spice/doc/reference.md

 Abort an operation

-This command cancels an ongoing git-spice operation that was interrupted by a Git rebase action.
+Cancels an ongoing git-spice operation that was interrupted by a git rebase.
-Without an ongoing git-spice operation, this is equivalent to 'git rebase --abort'.

 For example, if 'gs upstack restack' encounters a conflict, cancel the operation with 'gs rebase abort'
-(or its shorthand 'gs rba').
+(or its shorthand 'gs rba'),
+going back to the state before the rebase.

+The command can be used in place of 'git rebase --abort' even if a git-spice operation is not currently in progress.

 ## gs up